Dionid/wild-drift/README.md

 1. Use global position to know position of the Node in the world (i.e. combining all parent positions).
 1. Put Collider directly into ColliderBody2D.
+1. Initial nested Nodes must be added in Init method.
 1. ...